-Description: If the current user is bound to a user authentication group, only the user whose MAC address and access port number both match the bound group can pass the authentication and access the switch.
+Description: If the current user is bound to a user authentication group, only the user whose authentication and access the switch.
 It is also allowed that the current user is not bound to any user authentication group.
-In this case, users can conduct authentication by using any MAC address and port number.
+In this case, users can conduct authentication by using any